rocketninja7/CTF-Writeups/UTCTF/Hill.md

 to get K.

-From there, we just need to get character pairs and multiply them by K<sup>-1</sup>.
+From there, we just need to get character pairs and left multiply them by K<sup>-1</sup>.

 We also need to be wary of the capital D and the other symbols in the flag.